hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 surprise resource in the end.
 I know it's a mix of deus ex machina and an open ending.
 But still feels like a worthy finale for an epic story.

-As you can see it is heavily insipired by the encounter with the Man in Black, which I think was breathtaking.
+As you can see it is heavily inspired by the encounter with the Man in Black, which I think was breathtaking.
 The Crimson King falling from the Tower is also a very memorable image.